wmutschl/mutschler.eu/content/linux/install-guides/manjaro-btrfs.md

 So with this setup you get the same comfort of e.g. Ubuntu's 20.04's ZFS and zsys initiative, but with much more flexibility and comfort due to the awesome *Timeshift* program.
 This setup works equally well on other distributions like Ubuntu, Linux Mint or Pop!_OS, for which I also have advanced [installation guides with RAID1 capability](https://mutschler.eu/linux/install-guides/).

 ## Installation Steps
-Let's spin up a virtual machine with 4 cores and 8 GB RAM using e.g. the awesome script for QEMU Virgil from Martin Wimpress called [quickemu](https://github.com/wimpysworld/quickemu).
+Let's spin up a virtual machine with 4 cores and 8 GB RAM using e.g. my fork of the awesome script for QEMU Virgil from Martin Wimpress called [quickemu](https://github.com/wmutschl/quickemu).
 The same steps work on my Dell XPS 9630, my Dell precision 7520 (with additional luks-encrypted RAID1 between a SSD and NVME) and on my server (with additional luks-encrypted RAID1 between two HDD).

 This tutorial is made with [manjaro-architect-20.0-200426-linux56.iso](https://manjaro.org/downloads/official/architect/) copied to an installation media (usually a USB Flash device but may be a DVD or the ISO file attached to a virtual machine hypervisor).
 I also make sure that I am connected to the internet via an ethernet cable not wifi.